The Galois Structure of the Spaces of polydifferentials on the Drinfeld Curve: module decomposition of

-The left-hand sum clearly simplifies to ${0}$ if ${a=0}$, and ${a/(p-1)}$ otherwise.
-Similarly, the right sum simplifies to $0$ if ${a=0}$ and ${(p-1-a)/(p-1)}$ otherwise.
-Therefore, if ${a > 0}$ the two sums add to $1$, and $0$ otherwise.
+The left-hand sum simplifies to ${0}$ if ${a=0}$, and to ${a/(p-1)}$ otherwise.
+Similarly, the right sum simplifies to $0$ if ${a=0}$ and to ${(p-1-a)/(p-1)}$ otherwise.
+Therefore, if ${a > 0}$ the two sums add to $1$, and to $0$ otherwise.
 In total, the four sums can be written as

 which indeed simplifies to ${\psi(a,j)}$ after some case taking. \end{proof}

 \begin{thm} We have the decomposition

 where, for ${1\leq b\leq p-1}$,